MarkusRosen/markusrosen.github.io/unpublished/2022-08-16-get-into-data-science.md

 layout: post
 title: How to get into Data Science in 2022 without a CS background
 date: 2022-08-16 18:00:00 +0300
-description: This post shows what books to read and which courses to take to get into data science in 2022
+description: This post shows what books to read and courses to take to enter data science in 2022
 img: /post6/teaser.png
 tags:
   [